 Going through a rough situation can easily be an eating disorder trigger.
 Say you go through a breakup, or lose your job.
 It is easy to take negative emotions out by either restricting your food intake or binging and purging.
 Instead, focus on healthy outlets for your negative feelings.
 Working out is a great way to stay in shape and blow off some steam.
 So is practicing mindfulness and staying in the present moment by doing something like drawing or writing.

 If you start to feel down on yourself, your knee-jerk reaction may be to start focusing on your weight.
 In truth, indulging in an eating disorder will only make you feel worse.
 It will make you sick, unhappy, and weak – all things that contribute to further lowering your self-esteem.
 Instead, if you focus on healthy eating and other habits, you will feel strong and keep your eating disorder in the past.

-Just like drug and alcohol addiction, common triggers can be the old people, places, and things that were around when you were in a full-blown eating disorder.
-While it is hard to distance yourself from good friends, it is important to realize that your health is number one.
-Plus, if they really were good friends, they would have your health and wellbeing in mind, and not want to drag you down with them.
-Same goes with places and things.
-Get rid of the skinny jeans you were focused on fitting into.
-If there was a particular room in the house in which you would always binge eat, make it a habit to only do healthy things there.
+Just like with drug and alcohol addiction, common triggers can be the people, places, and things that you spent time with or around when you were in a full-blown eating disorder.
+While it is hard to distance yourself from close friends, it is important to realize that your health is the number one priority now.
+Also, if they really were good friends, they would have your health and wellbeing in mind.
+They would not be interested in standing in your way as you work to move forward with your life.
+So, if they are not really supporting your new and healthier lifestyle, it is definitely best to avoid spending any more time with them.